Paint Or Seek Camouflage Guide

 HSV Fine-Tuning

 Raw eyedropper colors rarely match under round lighting.
-Hue shifts warm indoor tones on House; Saturation must increase on Arcade neon; Value drops for vault shadows on Bank.
+Hue shifts warm indoor tones on Mansion; Saturation must increase on Pirate Cove torch; Value drops for Crate stack shadows on Warehouse.
 Think of HSV as correcting what the eyedropper cannot see — directional light and gloss.

 Ranked by impact on our paint tier list, Eyedropper + HSV Fine-Tune sits at S-tier because lighting-aware tuning beats perfect hex on a static swatch.
 Use small slider increments: a 5–10% Value change often fixes shadow mismatch without washing out Saturation.